Amitred11/P-Suite/README.md

-Of course!
-Here is a comprehensive and professional `README.md` file for the P-Suite project.
-This file explains what the project is, its features, the technology stack, and provides clear instructions for setup and installation.

----

 # P-Suite: The All-in-One Web Production Suite

 P-Suite is a powerful, interactive web application built with Flask and Socket.IO.
 It provides a suite of tools designed to help web developers optimize, analyze, and secure their projects before deployment.
 Users can upload a project as a ZIP file, select from various processing options, and receive real-time feedback and downloadable results.